 About Me

 I am an entrepreneur, designer, and educator.
 My work lies at the intersection of design, tech, and social justice.
 I cofounded Scopio, a photography platform and marketplace with the goal of centering images and stories told by people from underrepresented communities and regions.
 I have led the design and content teams, and worked with the engineering team to build enterprise and B2C products based on ethical AI and machine learning practices to solve racial biases in the image industry.
-I'm currently a professor at the Parsons School of Design, teaching Innovation in the context of creating solutions around climate, social, and technological challenges.
+I was a professor at the Parsons School of Design, teaching Innovation in the context of creating solutions around climate, social, and technological challenges.
+I currently work part-time as a Senior Product Designer at Earth Hero, an app that incentives climate action.

 I recently co-authored and curated "The Year Time Stopped: The Global Pandemic in Photos," a photobook about the year 2020 narrated in photos and stories from around the world.
 I have been featured in Forbes 30 Under 30 in recognition of my work.
 I sit on the board and advise nonprofits that advocate for social justice, digital strategy, data, and design.
 I received a Bachelor of Science in Graphic Design at the Lebanese American University in Beirut and a Master of Fine Arts in Design + Technology at Parsons School of Design in New York.